Schur multipliers in Schatten-von Neumann classes: Introduction

 -38pt

 -30pt

 Theorem A introduces a new class of $S_p$-bounded multipliers which we shall refer to as H\"ormander-Mikhlin-Schur multipliers.
 Observe that our condition for Toeplitz symbols $M(x,y) = m(x-y)$ reduces to the classical HM condition on $m$.
 According to \eqref{Eq-FS}+\eqref{Eq-HMS}, Theorem A is the full matrix (nonToeplitz/nontrigonometric) form of the H\"ormander-Mikhlin multiplier theorem.
 It admits even weaker regularity assumptions (up to fractional differentiability orders $\sigma > n/2$) expressed in terms of Sobolev norms and even weaker assumptions \`a la Calder\'on-Torchinsky for specific values of $p$, more details in Theorems $\mathrm{A'}$ and Corollary \ref{Cor-CT} below.
+Moreover, the statement above automatically implies cb-boundedness by \cite[Theorem 1.18]{LdlS}.

 The proof is more ingenious than technical.
 The key novelty is to control the Schur multiplier by two (not just one) \lq\lq twisted Fourier" multipliers.
 Then, we refine noncommutative Calder\'on-Zygmund methods to prove two different endpoint inequalities for the twisted multipliers.
-Using a canonical form of BMO for matrix algebras |introduced in this paper and for which we prove the expected complex interpolation behavior with the $S_p$ scale| both inequalities together yield a BMO endpoint inequality which implies the statement.
+Using a canonical form of BMO for matrix algebras |introduced in this paper and for which we reprove after \cite{JM} the expected complex interpolation behavior with the $S_p$-scale| both inequalities together yield a BMO endpoint inequality which implies the statement.
 Note that the twisted multipliers satisfy one endpoint inequality (row or column form) but not the other!
 With hindsight, this illustrates that singular Schur multipliers are slightly better behaved than operator-valued Calder\'on-Zygmund operators.